-This paper will focus on analysing major aspects in designing efficient applications for multi-discipline programming development associated with HPC and dataflow communities.
-The paper's layout is organized as follows: Section 2 will analyse work related to this field.
+The paper's layout is organized as follows: Section 2 will analyse the work related to this field.
 Section 3 reveals the methodology adopted for the research.
-This includes a discussion on both HPC and dataflow model-oriented SVM algorithm design.
-In Section 4, the experiment configurations and details are explained.
-Section 5 relates the results obtained in the experiments, and in Section 6, the conclusions of our research will be discussed.
+This includes a discussion on both HPC and dataflow model oriented distributed SVM implementation.
+In section 4, the experiment configurations and details are explained.
+Section 5 relates the results obtained in the experiments, and in section 6, the conclusions of our research is discussed.